Strength Training Progression Methods

 Workout 1

-Set 2 - 120kg x 8- Increase the weight the same for the second set next session.
+- Set 2 - 120kg x 8- Increase the weight for the second set next session.

-Set 3 - 100kg x 11 - Increase the weight the same for the third set next session.
+- Set 3 - 100kg x 11 - Increase the weight for the third set next session.

-Set 3 - 105kg x 10 - Increase the weight the same for the third set next session.
+- Set 3 - 105kg x 10 - Increase the weight for the third set next session.

-Set 3 - 105kg x 10 - Increase the weight the same for the third set next session.
+- Set 3 - 105kg x 10 - Increase the weight for the third set next session.

 Rep Goal Over All Sets

-With this you’ll set a rep goal for over all the sets and increase the weight on one set when you’ve hit the rep goal.
+With the rep goal system, you’ll set a rep goal for all the sets and increase the weight on one set when you’ve hit the rep goal

 Examples are,